itty11/Oxford-102-Flower-Classification-using-Transfer-Learning-EfficientNetB0-/README.md

 Each folder should contain subfolders for each flower class (e.g., 1, 2, 3, …, 102).

-The script also auto-detects if your test folder doesn’t contain subfolders.
+The script also auto-detects if the test folder doesn’t contain subfolders.

 Training the Model